FAQs – have a question? We may have the answer

 What payments do you accept?

-We accept direct deposit and cheque and payments
+We accept direct deposit and cheque payments

 How do I become a member?